babakfp/enable-youtube-live-chat-by-default/README.md

 Automatically changes the YouTube stream chat to "Live chat" for streamers.

+It works on Chrome and Edge (as far as I know).

 ## Installation

 1. Install NodeJS if you don't already have it: https://nodejs.org.